osct/openaccessrepository/docs/virtual-machine.rst

    Create new image.

+.. note:: Pay attention to *Minimun disk* value: the OAR template require at least 20GB.

 3. Once the image becomes ready, create a new instance:
     a.
 Click *Instances* link in the left side menu.
     b.
 Click *Launch Instance* button.